 Are the “non-racist” Whites starting a social media campaign around this?
 If they’re aware of these issues and do nothing, aren’t they complicit in racism?

 Any White person claiming they’re not racist is not beneficial to anti-racist work.

 In contrast, it might be better for a White person to say “how do I benefit from racism” or “how can I be less racist today?”
-Part of this can be just doing your research on how systematic racism can be violent along with searching for the nearest Black person to pummel with a “cosh.”
+Part of this can just be doing your research on how systematic racism is violent and how it can be in close proximity to searching for the nearest Black person to pummel with a “cosh.”

 I understand violence is on a spectrum and might require different reactions, but “I’m not racist” attitudes aren’t helping the conversation.